malikcjm/neshla/README.md

 Even with optimizers, they would never produce code for fast action games or capable of tapping deep into the NES.
 It's the best of both worlds!"

+Source code updated to compile on Linux OS.